Question

 Solution

-.
-This equilibrium is maintained by the balance between the electrostatic force and the gravitational force.
+The problem describes a charged particle of mass m and charge b in equilibrium at a height d above a fixed charge Q. This equilibrium is maintained by the balance between the electrostatic force and the gravitational force.

 1. Equilibrium Condition:

-, the upward electrostatic force must balance the downward gravitational force.
+For the particle to be in equilibrium at height d, the upward electrostatic force must balance the downward gravitational force.

-The electrostatic force F_e = \frac{1}{4\pi\epsilon_0} \frac{Q b}{d^2}
+The electrostatic force F_e = \frac{1}{4\pi\epsilon_0} \frac{Q b}{d^2}.

-The gravitational force F_g = mg
+The gravitational force F_g = mg.

 For equilibrium: